shilohc/rss2018-team4/assets/posts/about.md

 <span class="image left about">![](assets/images/about/Clementine.jpg)</span>

-**Clementine Mitchell** is from Glasgow, Scotland.
-She is currently a junior studying Aerospace Engineering with particular interests in controls and human factors relating to spaceflight.
-Outside of class, Clementine spends her time working on her research project in MIT’s Man Vehicle Lab and running on MIT’s Track and Field team.
+**Akhilan Boopathy '20** is from Seattle, Washington.
+He is a sophomore in course 6-2 interested in machine learning related areas.
+Outside of class, he can be found working on UROPs in the Center for Brains, Minds and Machines.

 <br>
 <br>